 We provide all the forms you need to file your own Bankruptcy, complete with excellent instructions for using the forms (Simply tailor each form to your specific situation).
 OUR COMPLETE SET OF FORMS CAN BE USED TO FILE FOR CHAPTER 7, CHAPTER 11, CHAPTER 12 AND CHAPTER 13 BANKRUPTCY PAPERS.

 You'll receive all the necessary bankruptcy forms and easy to follow instructions for the following types of bankruptcy:

-Chapter 11 Reorganization: Chapter 11 is designed primarily for the reorganization of a business, but is also available to consumer debtors.
+Chapter 11 Reorganization: Chapter 11 is designed primarily for the reorganization of an entity, but is also available to bankrupt debtors.

 Chapter 13 Repayments: Chapter 13 is designed for individuals with regular income who are temporarily unable to pay their debts but would like to pay them in installments over a period of time.
 Under Chapter 13 you file a plan with the court to repay your creditors.
 Usually, the period allowed by the court to repay your debts is three years, and no more than five years.
 Under Chapter 13 (unlike Chapter 7) you may keep all your property as long as you continue to make payments under the plan.
 A Chapter 13 Bankruptcy is also often referred to as a Debt Modification Bankruptcy, or a Debt Reorganization Bankruptcy.